Message Handlers | C#

 Popular Use Cases for Message Handlers - You will learn how to create message handlers to implement a custom schema, work with a ZIP archive, and log a Web request execution time.

-What is Message Handlers?
+What are Message Handlers?

 Message handlers are a sequence of classes that are part of a process of a Web request and response through a pipeline.
 The key concept of message handlers work is chaining them together.
 The first handler receives a Web request, does some processing, and passes the request on to the next handler.
 At some point, the response is created and returned along the chain.
 This pattern is called a delegating handler.